walmartlabs/eslint-config-defaults/README.md

 This package includes the following full configurations:

 - `defaults` - The default ES5 config
 - `defaults/off` - Turns off all rules.
+This will be ESLint's default after 1.0.0
 - `defaults/es5-browser` - The default ES5 config with browser globals
 - `defaults/es5-node` - The default ES5 config with node globals and rules
 - `defaults/es5-test` - The default ES5 config with mocha globals